Encoding quantum bits in bound electronic states of a graphene nanotorus: Model and first quantization

 where the potential $V_{\text{bare}}$ reads

-with $m^{*}=0.3m_0$ the effective mass of the electron on the torus surface, and $m_0$ is the rest mass of the electron~\cite{Haddon97}.
+with $m^{*}=0.3m_0$ the effective mass of the electron on the torus surface, and $m_0$ the rest mass of the electron~\cite{Haddon97}.
 Under a suitable choice of the parameters $R$ and $r$, a single confined state exists, for which the probability density function reveals a ``trapping sector" in the inner region of the nanotorus ($\theta=\pi$).
-As highlighted in Fig.~\ref{Fig-Scheme}a, its width at half height is $\delta \theta\approx \pi$, so the electronic wavefunction forms a ring located around $\theta=\pi$~\cite{Silva:20}.
+As can be observed in Fig.~\SubFig{Fig-Scheme}{a}, its width at half height is $\delta \theta\approx \pi$, so the electronic wavefunction forms a ring located around $\theta=\pi$~\cite{Silva:20}.
+As for the global multiplicative term in Eq.~\eqref{Eq-Vbare}, which depends on the effective mass of the electron and on the torus parameters, it sets the energy scale of our system.
+The first term in the brackets stands for Da Costa potential, which results from the squeezing of the electron wavefunction on the curved surface~\cite{dacosta1, dacosta2}, and its contribution is to locate the electron in the inner region of the nanotorus.
+The other three remaining contributions are centrifugal ones, and they result from the geometry of the system, see~\cite{Silva:20} for more details.